adarsadhikari/ML-web-app/README.md

 🤖 Predict outcomes using popular ML algorithms

 Whether you're a beginner exploring ML or a pro looking for a quick tool, this app helps you go from data to predictions with ease — all in one place.

+You can access the live version of the app here: [Machine Learning Web App](https://ml-web-app.streamlit.app/)